strayfade/website/README.md

 3. Install packages using the command `npm i`

-4. Run the command `npm run prod` to start the server (this automatically builds static files and listens on port `3000`).
+4. Run the command `npm start` to start the server (this automatically builds static files and creates a development server on port `3000`).

 5. Navigate to the site, hosted locally at [127.0.0.1:3000](http://127.0.0.1:3000) by default.